wolfrage76/DuskMan/readme.md

 # DUSK Monitoring and Notification Script

 This Python script automates the monitoring and management of **DUSK blockchain staking**, balances, and epochs.
-It efficiently handles claiming and restaking rewards, sends notifications via multiple services, and optionally updates the TMUX status bar with real-time information.
+It efficiently handles claiming and restaking rewards, sends notifications via multiple services, and optionally (still in development) updates the TMUX status bar with real-time information.

 ---